- What We Do

 A: No. We are involved with school projects that are owned and operated by in-country partners and staff.
 This is done to increase longevity and maximize impact.
 We provide aid in the sense that we assist with start-up funding for schools as well as ongoing access to educational resources and technology.
-However, we do not provide long-term aid or take ownership of a project to avoid a condition of dependence beyond the initial window when educational “relief” is needed.
+However, we do not provide indefinite aid or take ownership of a project.

 A: Typically, three main categories are involved in starting up a tent school: construction materials, school supplies and technology for the teacher and for classroom use.
-These are what we consider to be the one-time funding needs that we are able to meet without creating a condition of dependence.
-We require our in-country partners to have a sustainability plan in place, including teacher salary support, before start-up funding is sent.
+We require our in-country partners to have a sustainability plan in place, including teacher salary support and monthly utilities, before start-up funding is sent.

 A: We provide three main areas of service to our partners:

-A: Most recently, Tent Schools International has worked with in-country partners on school projects in Lebanon with Syrian refugees, Tanzania with refugees from Burundi, and Nepal with trafficking survivors and children displaced by the 2015 earthquake.
+A: Most recently, Tent Schools International has worked with in-country partners on school projects in Lebanon with Syrian refugees, Jordan with Iraqi refugees, Tanzania with refugees from Burundi, and Nepal with trafficking survivors and children displaced by the 2015 earthquake.
 We are based in the United States, offering our services domestically in the areas of technology and teacher resources for instructors working with resettled refugee students.

 A: We support a compassionate approach to developing curriculum that considers both urgent educational needs (i.e. learning to read and write) and a child’s past experiences that may affect his or her ability to learn.
 The core subjects taught by in-country instructors in Lebanon, for example, are typically Arabic, Math, Reading and English.
-In an effort to meet the unique needs of children displaced by war and other disasters, we have worked with experts in the fields of mental health and disability to provide guides for educators such as Beyond PTSD and The Inclusive Classroom.
+In an effort to meet the unique needs of children displaced by war and other disasters, we have worked with experts in the fields of mental health and disability to provide guides for educators such as Beyond PTSD and Nature as Therapy.

 A: Our agenda is to welcome refugees by serving displaced children through education, as part of our call in Matthew 25:35 to welcome the stranger.
 We are a Christian organization working with in-country Christian partners, many of whom begin the school day with a devotional time based around God’s love for all people and the teachings of Jesus.
 Our partners do not conduct devotional times without permission from parents; when this permission does not exist, we continue to serve displaced communities through education in answer to Matthew 25, no strings attached.